top of page

 Violinist by the Temple of Hadrian, Rome, Italy

 Leaving the fountain, travel along Via Dell Muratte to the Piazza di Pietra and the Temple of Hadrian.
 The temple, with its eleven remaining columns has been incorporated into the other buildings lining the square.
 In an area packed with palatial residences and government buildings, it is fun to see a snippet of Imperial Rome.
-Also, the piazza is often frequented by talented street musicians and artists.

 The Pantheon, Rome, Italy